 Duplicate the sphere’s layer as many times as needed to get the number of spheres you want to add to the scene.

 You can change the Diffuse color for each one if you like too.

 It should be mentioned that at this point of the tutorial, the 3D objects might get a little heavy on your computer.
 So try not to create so many spheres.
 2 5 are enough.

 Select all the 3D layers and merger them (3D > Merge 3D Layers), then start placing the spheres in the scene.
 You can scale them up or down as needed too.

 This step might take some time, depending on the number of spheres you created.

 When you’re done, go ahead and render the scene (3D > Render).

 The rendering might take a little longer than usual, because there are so many transparent objects and soft shadows.
 But you can stop the rendering anytime by clicking anywhere inside the document.

-- Choose a black to white gradient, then change the adjustment layer’s Blend Mod to Soft Light and its Opacity to 30%.
+Choose a Black to White gradient, then change the adjustment layer’s Blend Mode to Soft Light and its Opacity to 30%.
 This will make the colors more vibrant and enhance the contrast a little bit.